devopsarr/readarr-go/readarr/docs/NotificationResource.md

 `func (o *NotificationResource) UnsetTestCommand()`

 UnsetTestCommand ensures that no value is present for TestCommand, not even an explicit nil
+### GetOnAuthorDelete

+`func (o *NotificationResource) GetOnAuthorDelete() bool`

+GetOnAuthorDelete returns the OnAuthorDelete field if non-nil, zero value otherwise.

+### GetOnAuthorDeleteOk

+`func (o *NotificationResource) GetOnAuthorDeleteOk() (*bool, bool)`

+GetOnAuthorDeleteOk returns a tuple with the OnAuthorDelete field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOnAuthorDelete

+`func (o *NotificationResource) SetOnAuthorDelete(v bool)`

+SetOnAuthorDelete sets OnAuthorDelete field to given value.

+### HasOnAuthorDelete

+`func (o *NotificationResource) HasOnAuthorDelete() bool`

+HasOnAuthorDelete returns a boolean if a field has been set.

+### GetOnBookDelete

+`func (o *NotificationResource) GetOnBookDelete() bool`

+GetOnBookDelete returns the OnBookDelete field if non-nil, zero value otherwise.

+### GetOnBookDeleteOk

+`func (o *NotificationResource) GetOnBookDeleteOk() (*bool, bool)`

+GetOnBookDeleteOk returns a tuple with the OnBookDelete field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOnBookDelete

+`func (o *NotificationResource) SetOnBookDelete(v bool)`

+SetOnBookDelete sets OnBookDelete field to given value.

+### HasOnBookDelete

+`func (o *NotificationResource) HasOnBookDelete() bool`

+HasOnBookDelete returns a boolean if a field has been set.

+### GetOnBookFileDelete

+`func (o *NotificationResource) GetOnBookFileDelete() bool`

+GetOnBookFileDelete returns the OnBookFileDelete field if non-nil, zero value otherwise.

+### GetOnBookFileDeleteOk

+`func (o *NotificationResource) GetOnBookFileDeleteOk() (*bool, bool)`

+GetOnBookFileDeleteOk returns a tuple with the OnBookFileDelete field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOnBookFileDelete

+`func (o *NotificationResource) SetOnBookFileDelete(v bool)`

+SetOnBookFileDelete sets OnBookFileDelete field to given value.

+### HasOnBookFileDelete

+`func (o *NotificationResource) HasOnBookFileDelete() bool`

+HasOnBookFileDelete returns a boolean if a field has been set.

+### GetOnBookFileDeleteForUpgrade

+`func (o *NotificationResource) GetOnBookFileDeleteForUpgrade() bool`

+GetOnBookFileDeleteForUpgrade returns the OnBookFileDeleteForUpgrade field if non-nil, zero value otherwise.

+### GetOnBookFileDeleteForUpgradeOk

+`func (o *NotificationResource) GetOnBookFileDeleteForUpgradeOk() (*bool, bool)`

+GetOnBookFileDeleteForUpgradeOk returns a tuple with the OnBookFileDeleteForUpgrade field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOnBookFileDeleteForUpgrade

+`func (o *NotificationResource) SetOnBookFileDeleteForUpgrade(v bool)`

+SetOnBookFileDeleteForUpgrade sets OnBookFileDeleteForUpgrade field to given value.

+### HasOnBookFileDeleteForUpgrade

+`func (o *NotificationResource) HasOnBookFileDeleteForUpgrade() bool`

+HasOnBookFileDeleteForUpgrade returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)